tarickb/sasl-xoauth2/README.md

 Use any name you like (it doesn't have to be "sasl-xoauth2").
 Under "Platform configurations", add a native-client redirect URI for mobile/desktop
 applications: `https://login.microsoftonline.com/common/oauth2/nativeclient`.
-Then, add API permissions for `SMTP.Send`.
+Then, add API permissions for `SMTP.Send`: from the app registration "API permissions" page, click "add a permission", then "Microsoft Graph", and from there enter "SMTP.Send" in the search box.
+Expand the `SMTP` permission, then check the `SMTP.Send` checkbox.

 Store the "application (client) ID" (which you'll find in the "Overview" page for the application you registered with Azure) in `/etc/sasl-xoauth2.conf`.